PTAB

 3. Grounds for Unpatentability

-Ground 1: Claim 19 is obvious over Beggs in view of Jachimowicz.
+Ground 1: Claims 19 is obvious over Beggs in view of Jachimowicz.

-• Prior Art Mapping: Petitioner argued that Beggs discloses nearly all elements of independent claim 19, including an unshielded cable with twisted pairs and a dielectric tape separator (a "buffer" system) made of foamed polymer.
-However, Beggs does not explicitly teach a separator consisting of multiple dielectric materials.
-Jachimowicz was argued to supply this missing element by teaching a two-material dielectric tape for communications cables, comprising a foamed thermoplastic polymer layer supported by a plastic film backing (e.g., Mylar).
+- Prior Art Mapping: Petitioner argued that Beggs discloses nearly all elements of independent claim 19, including an unshielded communications cable with a plurality of twisted pairs and a "buffer" system between them.
+Beggs teaches this buffer can be an S-shaped tape made of dielectric material and can be comprised of a foamed polymer (e.g., expanded PVC).
+However, Beggs does not explicitly teach a separator that "consists of" multiple dielectric materials.
+Jachimowicz was asserted to cure this deficiency by teaching a two-material foamed polymer tape for communications cables, specifically a tape of foamed thermoplastic (e.g., polyethylene) supported by a film like Mylar.

-Ground 2: Claim 19 is obvious over Yanagida in view of Jachimowicz.
+Ground 2: Claims 19, 20, and 22 are obvious over Yanagida in view of Jachimowicz.

-• Prior Art Mapping: Petitioner asserted that Yanagida discloses an unshielded communications cable with twisted pairs arranged around a central plastic core, which acts as a separator.
-Yanagida does not teach a separator that is a foamed polymer or consists of multiple dielectric materials.
-The petition argued that it would have been obvious to modify Yanagida by incorporating the plastic film-backed foamed polymer tape from Jachimowicz as a separator between Yanagida's core and the twisted pairs.
+- Prior Art Mapping: Petitioner contended that Yanagida discloses a communications cable with a plurality of twisted pairs arranged around a central plastic core and enclosed in a sheath, but it lacks a separator that includes a foamed polymer.
+The argument proposed adding the plastic film-backed foamed polymer tape taught by Jachimowicz as a separator between Yanagida's central core and the twisted pairs.

-• Motivation to Combine: A POSITA would be motivated by market pressure to improve the electrical performance of cables like Yanagida's.
-Adding Jachimowicz's foamed polymer tape would predictably reduce capacitance and crosstalk between twisted pairs on opposite sides of the core by lowering the dielectric constant and increasing separation distance.
+- Motivation to Combine: A POSITA would have been motivated by market pressure to improve the electrical performance of cables like Yanagida's.
+Adding Jachimowicz's foamed polymer tape would predictably reduce capacitance and crosstalk between twisted pairs on opposite sides of the core by increasing the distance and lowering the dielectric constant of the material between them.

 Ground 3: Claims 19-20 and 22 are obvious over GmbH-866, modified in view of Roberts, Gingue, and/or Jachimowicz.